rspurgeon/blog/content/blog/api-monetization-how-to.md

 This document provides a how-to guide for enabling the Kong Billable Plugin and sourcing metering data from it.

-### How-to
+## How-to

-This guide walks through the following steps allowing you to experiment with the Kong Billable Plugin:
+This guide walks through the following steps to setup and experiment with the Kong Billable Plugin:
 * Run a new Kong GW locally using Docker
 * Install, configure, and enable the Kong Billable Plugin